SIX WEEKS UNTIL CHRISTMAS!

 Our Thanksgiving menu is set but we haven’t completed the shopping list or taken the time to check on the ingredients we already have on hand.
 The grocery ads will be out on Wednesday, in our area, so we have a few days.

-The nightly kitchen habit is going pretty well and I have a refrigerator clean out on the agenda for this week.
+The nightly kitchen habit is not going so well, and I have a refrigerator clean out on the agenda for this week.

 My Christmas list is coming along well, but I am behind on my shopping.
 Don’t be discouraged if you haven’t been able to start shopping or get many gifts yet.